Quaternary Research

 Quaternary Research is a peer-reviewed scientific journal of Quaternary science.
 The journal was established in 1970, is now published by Cambridge University Press, and is edited by Derek B. Booth, Nicholas Lancaster and Lewis A. Owen.
-Previous editors included A. Lincoln Washburn, Estella B. Leopold, Stephen C. Porter, Eric J. Steig, and Alan R. Gillespie.
+Previous editors included A. Lincoln Washburn, Estella B. Leopold, Stephen C. Porter, Eric Steig, and Alan R. Gillespie.

 Abstracting and indexing

 The journal is abstracted and Indexed by: CABI, British and Irish Archaeological Bibliography, EBSCO, GEOBASE, Scopus, Gale, International Atomic Energy Agency, PubMed, Ovid, ProQuest, Web of Science, GeoRefIts.

 The latest impact factor (2015) was 2.198.